 Emma squeezed her hand.
 “Your mother had to go to the police station.
 She had too much to drink and shouldn’t have been driving.
 She has....
 Has to go answer some questions about the accident.
 We’ll see her tomorrow.”

-Bernadette scratched at the cast on her arm, it itched horribly.
-Beatrix fidgeted beside her.
-Their grandmother had not gotten out of bed since the funeral last month.
+Bernadette scratched at the cast on her broken arm, it itched horribly.
+Beatrix fidgeted beside her, clinging to her shirttail.
+Their grandmother had not gotten out of bed since their mother's funeral last month.
 The night of the car crash, their mother had left the hospital to go to the police station in their grandmother’s car, or so she said.
 Instead, she went to a bar and then the car went off a sharp curve into a ravine in the hills.
 Jane had died instantly.

 Mrs. Anderson came in and ushered the girls downstairs, she fixed them sandwiches and soup in mugs since Bernadette struggled to use silverware left handed.